IsaacDodd/flowchart/README.md

 # FLOWCHART

-Stata module to generate a publication-quality subject disposition flow diagram in LaTeX using the TikZ package directly within Stata using texdoc
+Stata module to generate a publication-quality subject disposition flow diagram in LaTeX using the PGF/TikZ package directly within Stata using texdoc

 ## Introduction

 Use the **_flowchart_** package in Stata to generate a publication-quality **Subject Disposition Flowchart Diagram** in LaTeX Format.
 This package gives Stata the ability to generate the necessary TikZ code to include in a LaTeX and produce the diagram as a PDF or any other format.
+Similar to how the 'estout' package in Stata is commonly used to generate tables from regression analysis output for published journal articles, this package can be used to generate flowcharts for publications that show how the subjects from a study were included/excluded into analysis groups, or further refinements.

 The final diagram will be similar in style to the ones used in the PRISMA Statement, CONSORT 2010 Statement, or STROBE Statement Reporting Guidelines, which are very commonly used within formal publications for systematic review, clinical trial, or cohort study research findings.
 This package allows generating this diagram to be automated so that the numbers in the diagram change as the analysis changes, saving hours of work.